 In some regions, you may find each color available, and some regions may tend to have a less varied color range.

 Fieldstones are naturally more rounded and commonly used for stacking garden beds, walls, etc.

 These do not come from quarries but are harvested from fields.

 Should You Buy OR DIY Stepping Stones?

 Is it cheaper to make stepping stones?
-The quick answer is that making your own stepping stones will save you the most money, but this may not be the best option for you.
+The quick answer is that usually it is cheaper when making your own stepping stones.
+It will save you the most money, but this may not be the best option.

 You actually have three options for stepping stones.
 You can hire a professional, which means the labor is and material is tied together in the cost.

 The other option is to purchase your path stones and install them yourself.
 And the last option is to make them as well as install them.